Monsanto patent victory seen as a boost for biotech investment in India

 The outcome is positive for foreign agricultural companies such as Bayer, Dupont Pioneer and Syngenta which have been concerned they could lose patents on GM crops in India.

-The ruling was criticized by a nationalist group, which has links to the ruling Bharatiya Janata Party (BJP) and which favors non-GM technologies and “India first” economic policies, but it was welcomed by one of India’s main farmers’ associations.
+The ruling was criticised by a nationalist group, which has links to the ruling Bharatiya Janata Party (BJP) and which favours non-GM technologies and “India first” economic policies, but it was welcomed by one of India’s main farmers’ associations.

 “This is a very good move as most international companies have stopped releasing new technology in the Indian market due to the uncertainty over patent rule,” said Ajit Narde, a leader of the Shetkari Sanghatana, a farmers’ body, which has been demanding access to new technologies.